Social Media Standards

-Page administrators should follow these guidelines when starting accounts on behalf of a university entity:
+Page administrators should follow these guidelines when starting accounts on behalf of a University entity:

 Have a strategy.
 Faculty and staff should devise a content strategy to determine whether a new account is justified.
 Generally, page administrators should expect to post at least two pieces of original content each week for social media to be an ideal medium.
 Page administrators also should review the effectiveness of their channels on an annual basis.
-Employees can contact the social media manager in University Communications for advice about starting or retiring accounts.
+Employees can contact the social media director in University Communications for advice about starting or retiring accounts.

-Page administrators should notify University Communications of all accounts by filling out a request to join the university’s social media directory.
+Page administrators should notify University Communications of all accounts by filling out a request to join the University’s social media directory.
 University Communications reserves the right to exclude from the directory lapsed accounts or those that don’t follow these standards.

 Be aware of Terms of Service: Each social media site has its own terms of service.
 Please periodically check them to ensure that your usage is within stated terms.
-If there is a conflict between a site’s terms of service and the state or university policies, please be aware that the university reserves the right to enforce its own policies (including these Social Media Standards) and any applicable federal and state laws.
-The Office of General Counsel maintains a list of platforms with university approved “click wrap” agreements.
+If there is a conflict between a site’s terms of service and the state or University policies, please be aware that the University reserves the right to enforce its own policies (including these Social Media Standards) and any applicable federal and state laws.
+The Office of General Counsel maintains a list of platforms with University approved “click wrap” agreements.

 Be safe: While we recommend using the same username across several platforms, we do not recommend duplicating passwords, as it allows attackers to more easily compromise the accounts.
 Passwords also should be changed periodically.
 While you should use your true identity, be aware of what information you are publicizing to people who may be scam artists or identity thieves.
 For instance, we highly recommend not listing your home address on social media sites.

-If you create pages or accounts to conduct university business as an individual (i.e. as an instructor or marketing professional), and not as a representation of a department or organization, continue to use your own name and profile photograph as the avatar.
-Please select a professional image for this purpose and be sure to identify yourself as a university employee or official student group representative in the biography/information section of the site.
+If you create pages or accounts to conduct University business as an individual (i.e. as an instructor or marketing professional), and not as a representation of a department or organization, continue to use your own name and profile photograph as the avatar.
+Please select a professional image for this purpose and be sure to identify yourself as a University employee or official student group representative in the biography/information section of the site.

 Posting & Removing Content:

-Page administrators should abide by the following social media etiquette when posting on behalf of a university entity:
+Page administrators should abide by the following social media etiquette when posting on behalf of a University entity:

 Be responsive: Respond to questions and concerns brought to your attention in a timely manner.
 If you do not know the answer, be upfront about that and try to provide information that can help point the user in the right direction.
-If you need additional time to find the appropriate response, send an initial response indicating that you are looking into it and will respond with more information when you know it.
+If you need additional time to find the appropriate response, you may send an initial response indicating that you are looking into it and will respond with more information when you know it.